 Pop: Owaya Sagamore

-Barney was the superintendent for the apartment building and had helped other men in the family get similar jobs.
+Barney was the superintendent for the apartment building at 2775 and had helped other men in the family get similar jobs.
 He was a shop steward for Local 32E, Building Supers and Porters when Henry Chartier was president.
 When Brother was a toddler, Pop pushed him in a carriage on the picket line during a labor strike.
 When Barney spoke of his concern as to how long the union members could sustain the picketing, Brother suggested to Pop that it be done in shifts, half at night, and half during the day.
 Pop thought this was a good idea, tried it, and the strike was successful.
+The Union outlasted the landlords.

 Barney, as the Owaya Sagamore, was the public face of the people.
 Since Reuben had said the son was to succeed the father, Brother was raised to be known for whom he was among the people.
 It is not usual among the M'heakannuck to presume a child will take a certain path, nor a leadership position.
 However, in Brother's case, Reuben's predictions indicated that he should be trained from birth for his role instead of waiting until he had reached his 6th or 7th winter, as was commonly done.